renemarc/countdoom/README.rst

       --v, --version        show program's version number and exit -h, --help            show this help message and exit

-    Be the change you want to see in the world.
+    "Be the change you want to see in the world." —Gandhi/Arleen Lorrance

 Contributing